vmmc2/Bleach-Docs/src/bleach_control_flow_structures.md

 Another thing that is important to mention is that the programmer can use a variable of any type as the condition of a ```while``` loop.

-__As we've seen, each value, no matter its type is considered either "truthy" or "falsey".
+__As we have seen, each value, no matter its type, is considered either "truthy" or "falsey".
 In practice, this means that you don't need to necessarily only use values of type ```bool``` or expressions that evaluate to such type.__

 __One important peculiarity of ```while``` loops in Bleach is that they need a block after the condition.
+This happens because they create a local scope.
 In practice, this means that the following code snippet will not even execute:__
 ```ts
 let counter = 0;